-Ducky One RGB (Full Size) Keyboard Lands With PBT, Doubleshot Keycaps
+Ducky One RGB (Full Size) Keyboard Lands With PBT, Doubleshot Keycaps (Updated)

 These particular keycaps are made by Hardcap, a Chinese brand that uses Ducky as a distributor and partners with Varmilo.

-Because we’re working from social posts and not official media materials, we aren’t sure of many of the Ducky One RGB’s specifications.
-We do know that the switches are Cherry MX RGB switches (although we don’t know which types) and that the keyboard enjoys the support of the Ducky Macro 2.0 configuration software.
-We also don’t yet know the price.
+We've confirmed with Ducky that this model has the same specifications as the TKL version (aside of the numpad), and it has Cherry MX RGB switches.
+We don't know which types, exactly, but we've seen Blue and Brown variants available, so presumably the 100% version will at least mirror that.

-However, if we start with the specs of the TKL version as a template, we can reasonably assume that the full-size version will offer the same soldering technique, the same MCU, NKRO, 1,000Hz polling rate, and lighting effects.
+The keyboard enjoys the support of the Ducky Macro 2.0 configuration software, and it has the same soldering technique as the TKL version, as well as the same Holtek H132F1654 MCU, NKRO, 1,000Hz polling rate, and lighting effects.
+The cable is a removable microUSB to USB.

-The TKL versions runs about $140--there are listings on Amazon and MechanicalKeyboards.com--so presumably, the full-size Ducky One RGB will cost a bit more.
+The TKL versions runs about $140--there are listings on Amazon and MechanicalKeyboards.com--so we presumed that the full-size Ducky One RGB will cost a bit more, but a company rep informed us that the price--which is not yet set--will be in the range of $129-139.
+That should push the price of the TKL version commensurately.